novatel/oem7_api_dev_kit/clear/README.txt

 If unsure, you can use the clear.hex option.

-The erase.hex option would be provided here as the only option, however it doesn't currently work with the beta release of NovAtel Application Suite.
+The erase.hex option would be provided here as the only option, however it is not currently supported by the NovAtel Application Suite application.